Jayne Ritchie BACP Senior Accredited Counsellor,Supervisor and EMDR Practitioner

 Online counselling can be as effective as face to face therapy (University of Zurich, 2013).
 It also enables you to receive counselling wherever you might be and from the comfort of your own home, using your preferred format: video, audio, live chat or email.

 If you choose to work with me online I will use trusted and GDPR compliant technology applications in order to keep our work confidential.

 If you are isolated or feeling anxious about face-to-face or video sessions for any reason, I am able to offer telephone sessions so long as you give me a couple of days notice so please do not deprive yourself of support if you need it.
 I am here to help you.
 Just let me know.
 As of first of July I am able to offer face-to-face counselling so please contact me and let me know if this is something you would like.
 It will of course be within the government guidelines.

-You may wish to consider the words of the British Asssociation for Counselling and Psuchotherapy and why Accredited Status is important in terms of the level of experience you could receive from a non Accredited Counsellor:
+You may wish to consider the words of the British Association for Counselling and Psychotherapy and why accredited status is important in terms of the level of experience you could receive from a non-accredited counsellor: